MichaelAllen1966/bid_rfpb_2023/sections/9_stuff_to_inlcude.md

 * Check your DAG9s) against your data
 * Use your DAG(s) to inform and interpret your model - clearly state the causal model in your analysis and discussion
 * Share and publish your DAG

+## Notes

+Confounder = common cause, or background variable, that is a variable that influences both the independent variable and dependent variable, causing a spurious association.
+The influence my be direct or indirect.
+Confounders are removed by conditioning on the confounder, or including the confounder in a model (to isolate its effect).

+A collider is a variable in statistics and causal graphs that is causally influenced by two or more variables.
+If we condition on the collider (e.g. pick a fixed value/range), then we can see a spurious association between the two causal variables.

+"We should condition on any factor that is causilty relevant to the effect" Nancy Cartwright 1983.
+But - causal diagrams give a better/fuller answer.

+Showing causality with the do operator

+X causes Y if P(Y/*do*(X)) > P(Y)

+This is different to observational conditioning: P(Y|X) > P(Y)

+## Quotes

+"Probabilities encode our beliefs about a static world; causality tells us whether and how probabilties change when the world changes, be it by intervention or by an act of imagination" The Book Of Why

+"Causal inference is a core task of science.
+However, authors and editors often refrain from explicitly acknowledging the causal goal of research projects; they refer to causal effect estimates as associational estimates.
+This commentary argues that using the term “causal” is necessary to improve the quality of observational research.
+Specifically, being explicit about the causal objective of a study reduces ambiguity in the scientific question, errors in the data analysis, and excesses in the interpretation of the results."
+Hernan, from The C-Word: Scientific Euphemisms Do Not Improve Causal Inference From Observational Data